MDL definitions

 R(150.0)

 Defines the radius of a curved air duct component measured from the center of curvature to the center of the cross-section.
-This definition accepts decimal fractions.
+Decimal fractions are allowed.

 RORG